Jennifer Carnahan fights to stay atop Minnesota GOP

 Other party leaders have aired similar critiques of Carnahan.

-"I've seen some fights within the party that I just didn't think were necessary, and over time I've just seen that she seems to be involved in a lot of them," said Gary Steuart, the party's First Congressional District chair.
-Steuart, a business owner from Mabel, has been a donor to southern Minnesota's U.S. Rep. Jim Hagedorn, who is married to Carnahan.
+"I've seen some fights within the party that I just didn't think were necessary, and over time I've just seen that she seems to be involved in a lot of them," said Gary Steuart, the party's First Congressional District chairman and a longtime donor to southern Minnesota's U.S. Rep. Jim Hagedorn, Carnahan's husband.

-Crawford, the deputy chair, said he views the attacks against Carnahan as personality-based.
+Crawford, the deputy chairman, said he views the attacks against Carnahan as personality-based.
 "I think it's about something other than her job performance," he said.

 Carnahan, 44, was born in South Korea in 1976.
 She was adopted in April 1977 and brought to the U.S. by a Maple Grove couple.
-She later learned she had been left as an infant on the doorstep of a rural hospital.
+She later learned she was left as an infant on the doorstep of a rural hospital.

 "She's tough.
 You're not going to pull anything over on Jennifer," said her mother, Cindy Carnahan.
 "She's been a joy but she's been a challenge," she said, recalling a call from Jennifer's kindergarten teacher describing how the girl would read the newspaper to her entire class.

-Carnahan attended Syracuse University, where she majored in broadcast journalism with hopes of working as a TV sports reporter.
-But a post-college internship with the Florida Marlins turned into a full-time job in marketing and brand management.
-More corporate jobs followed, but by 2014, feeling burned out by corporate work, Carnahan opened a boutique in northeast Minneapolis, which later relocated to Nisswa.
+Carnahan attended Syracuse University, and a post-college internship with the Florida Marlins turned into a full-time job in marketing and brand management.
+By 2014, burned out after a string of corporate jobs, Carnahan opened a boutique in northeast Minneapolis; it's now in Nisswa.

-It was around then, Carnahan says, that she nearly made it onto "Survivor."
-A longtime fan of the popular long-running series, Carnahan said she thought she could compete both socially and athletically for the show's $1 million prize.

-Cindy Carnahan said their family was never very political and she was surprised when Jennifer jumped into politics in 2016.
-Carnahan lost a state Senate race in Minneapolis — she boasts she knocked on 10,000 doors despite knowing it was unwinnable — before jumping into an open party chair race in early 2017.
+Cindy Carnahan said their family was not political and she was surprised when Jennifer jumped into politics in 2016.
+Carnahan lost a state Senate race in Minneapolis — she boasts she knocked on 10,000 doors despite knowing it was unwinnable — before beating two more well-known candidates for party chair in 2017.

-Still a political novice, she beat two more well-known candidates.
-Carnahan's supporters say she works hard, regularly shows up at events in every corner of the state, supports candidates up and down the ticket and works hard to maintain relationships with local activists.
+Carnahan's supporters say she works hard, regularly shows up at events in every corner of the state, supports candidates up and down the ticket and works to maintain relationships with local activists.

-"She works the state, like a politician works their district," Hagedorn said.
-"There wasn't a day during the last election where you couldn't find her in three to four different far-flung places."

 "I'm not going to comment on the race issue because that's not going to be good for our party," Carnahan said.